Indonesian rupiah: History

-During colonial times, the currency used in what is now Indonesia was the Netherlands Indies gulden.
-The country was invaded in 1942 by Japan, which began printing its own version of the gulden, which remained in use until March 1946.
-The Netherlands authorities and the Indonesian nationalists, who were fighting for independence, both introduced rival currencies in 1946 with the Dutch printing a new gulden, and the Indonesians issuing the first version of the rupiah on 3 October 1946.
-Between 1946 and 1950 a large number of currencies circulated in Indonesia, with the Japanese gulden still remaining prevalent alongside the two new currencies and various local variants.
+Historically, currencies of Indonesia have been influenced by the spread of Indian and Chinese cultures.
+During colonial times, the currency used in what is now Indonesia was the Netherlands Indies guilder.
+The country was invaded in 1942 by Japan, which began printing its own version of the guilder, which remained in use until March 1946.
+The Netherlands authorities and the Indonesian nationalists, who were fighting for independence, both introduced rival currencies in 1946 with the Dutch printing a new guilder, and the Indonesians issuing the first version of the rupiah on 3 October 1946.
+Between 1946 and 1950 a large number of currencies circulated in Indonesia, with the Japanese guilder still remaining prevalent alongside the two new currencies and various local variants.
 This situation ended when the federal government, now in complete control following the Dutch recognition of its independence, initiated currency reforms between 1950 and 1951.
 The rupiah was declared the sole legal currency, with other currencies being exchanged for rupiah at rates which were often unfavourable to the holders.